colugomusic/afs/README.md

 `auto request_playback_pos(ez::nort_t) -> void`

-Requests the realtime audio thread to report the playback position so that it can be queried by other threads using `get_playback_pos()`.
+Requests the realtime audio thread to report the playback position, which can then be queried later by other threads using `get_playback_pos()`.
+Note that `process()` needs to be running for this to have any effect.

-The background loader thread will call this automatically between each chunk but you can call it more often in your UI thread if you want to.

 `auto seek(ez::nort_t, ads::frame_idx pos) -> void`